nbsdx/binja-ui-tweaks/README.md

 The BinaryNinja API does not expose the current view, or current function through the PythonAPI.
 You have to get them from a Plugin callback.
 These Tweaks operate independantly of the plugin system, but they need access to the current view and function.
 In order to solve this problem, we register a function plugin callback that is invoked (via a leaked QAction) when we need the current function or view.
 This is super hacky, and results in a lot of spam in the Log window (because everytime a plugin completes, it prints out the time it took to execute).

+Tweak specific bugs can be viewed by selecting the relevent label on the `Issues` page of this project

 # Suggestions

 If you have suggestions for UI modifications, open a pull request and we can talk about it :)